Home Compare BME.L vs USFD

 B&M European Value Retail vs US Foods Holding: Which Stock Looks Stronger in 2026?

-B&M European Value Retail holds the cleaner structural position, with the lead spread across valuation and stability.
+The structural profiles are close, with B&M European Value Retail carrying a narrow edge on growth.
 US Foods still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, US Foods carries the stronger setup — intact trend against B&M European Value Retail's broken trend.
 That leaves a split case: the structural lead stays with B&M European Value Retail, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BME.L: STOXX 600, USFD: Russell 1000).